siavava/portfolio/content/projects/web/discite.md

 similarity, decide the next clip, and every like, dislike, `toohard`, or `tooeasy` event feeds back into the scores so the sequence adapts as you learn.

-**Streaming and infrastructure.** Clips never stream from the database.
+Clips never stream from the database.
 Bytes live on Amazon S3 and reach the app over HLS through CloudFront.
 When the client wants a clip it asks the API for a signed `.m3u8`; a Lambda fetches and caches the CloudFront private key, checks that the request is authorized, and signs the